 This page is updated as positions become available, so check back regularly for updated information:

-The Kansas Board of Regents invites applicants to fill the position of Associate Director for Finance.
+The Kansas Board of Regents invites applicants to fill the position of Administrative Associate.
 The nine-member Kansas Board of Regents is the governing board of the state’s six universities and the statewide coordinating board for the state’s 32 public higher education institutions (six state universities, one municipal university, nineteen community colleges, and six technical colleges).

-Salary range is $75,000 to $84,450 and will be commensurate with qualifications and experience.
-This position is authorized to work a hybrid schedule, with in-person attendance in the Topeka office required a few times per month.
-The Kansas Board of Regents offers a competitive benefits package which includes medical, dental, vision, life insurance, retirement savings plan, paid leave and holidays, and tuition assistance at several state universities for eligible employees, spouses, and dependents.
+Salary range is $42,000 to $47,000 and will be commensurate with qualifications and experience.
+This is a hybrid position; in-person work at the Topeka office will be required three days per week.
+The Kansas Board of Regents offers a competitive benefits package which includes medical, dental, vision, life insurance; retirement savings plan; paid leave and holidays; and tuition assistance at several state universities for eligible employees, spouses, and dependents.

-Interested candidates will apply for this position through the State of Kansas Employment Center and Careers portal website located here (Job ID 219480).
-A letter of application, current resume, and three professional references' contact information must be submitted as part of the application.
-Screening of applications will begin on February 12, 2026, and will continue until the position is filled.
+Interested candidates will apply for this position through the State of Kansas Employment Center and Careers portal website located here (Job ID 220395).
+A cover letter, current resume, and three professional references contact information must be submitted as part of the application.
+Screening of applications will begin on April 20, 2026 and will continue until the position is filled.
 As part of the selection process, a criminal background check will be completed.

 The Kansas Board of Regents is an Equal Opportunity Employer and does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.